About Elisa Cook

 After months of research and coupled with the help of a fantastic builder, I went off-piste and designed and sourced the kitchen myself.
 The result was pretty good for a novice.
 Soon after that, my Uncle, a friend of mine and then a friend of a friend asked me to do the same for them and so it went on from there.
 After I had designed four kitchens for family and friends and had actually started to comfort eat to fill the void between designing kitchen projects, I knew that it was time to turn my unusual addiction into my own business.

-Several years later and with design courses completed, professional software in place, some great relationships with builders and suppliers established and over 40 beautiful kitchens designed and supplied, I can confidently call myself an independent kitchen designer.
+Several years later and with design courses completed, professional software in place, some great relationships with builders and suppliers established and over 100 beautiful kitchens designed, I can confidently call myself an independent kitchen designer.

 I want to provide people with the best possible experience, knowing that they have someone who can design their kitchen who will listen to them and work with them until the design is perfect.
 My design ethos is to maximise storage and counter space while ensuring a beautiful aesthetic and flow.
 I use 2D, 3D and HD computer modelling to help my clients visualise their dream kitchen.
 Achieving the perfect kitchen requires a great design coupled with an immaculate installation.
 I can either work directly with your builder to ensure this.
 Alternatively, you may prefer to use one of the excellent fitters I regularly work with.
 Either way, I will support you to ensure you get exactly the service you need to achieve the perfect kitchen.
 I can also give you advice about worktops, flooring and appliances.
 I have many reliable trade contacts who offer great service, quality products and competitive pricing.